Pi-Chacán

 Pi-Chacán (/ˈpiː tʃəˈkɑːn/; also known as Chacán-Pi) is a sculpture by the Peruvian artist Fernando de la Jara that has stood in the grounds of the University of Tübingen's Institute for Microbiology and Virology since 2001.
-Weighing 32 tons and measuring 4.2 × 1.7 × 1.7 m, the sculpture is made from red Verona marble and represents a woman's vulva.
+Weighing 32 tons and measuring 4.2 × 1.7 × 1.7 m, the sculpture is made from red Verona marble and depicts a vulva.
 It cost €120,000 and was originally intended to have a pool of water at its base, but budgetary constraints prevented this element of the design from being constructed.

 Overview

 The sculpture's name is from the native Peruvian Quechuan language.
 According to de la Jara, the word chacán means "place where the action of water has tunneled through a large rock or a mountain", or alternatively "lovemaking".
 Pi is both a Greek character and a mathematical symbol, π, that looks similar to a door or a vulva.

 It is placed at the end of the Weg der Künste (Street of the Arts) facing the entrances of the university's Anatomy, Microbiology and Virology buildings.
 This location, in a place dedicated to the study and healing of the human body, inspired the artist to devise a way "to celebrate the body."
 De la Jara comments:

 De la Jara says that he intended the work to be tactile and able to be appreciated even by the blind, through the use of different textures and forms: "The principal part of the work isn't outside."
 He describes it as "participatory art" and suggests that "it should be entered."